U.S. Federal and State Cases, Codes, and Articles

 (4) That articles of dissolution have not been filed.

-(c) Subject to any qualification stated in the certificate, a certificate of existence or authorization issued by the Secretary of State may be relied upon as prima-facie evidence that the domestic or foreign corporation is in existence or is authorized to transact business in this state.
+(c) Subject to any qualification stated in the certificate, a certificate of existence or authority issued by the Secretary of State may be relied upon as prima-facie evidence that the domestic corporation or foreign corporation is in existence or is authorized to transact business in this state.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.